ALPINA – Motor Racing Tradition 1968 – 2014

 1968 - Beginning of a success story

 Motor racing is very much part of the ALPINA history, in fact ALPINA’s engagement in racing started shortly after the company was founded.
 The foundations of ALPINA’s impressive successes in motor racing were laid by company founder Burkard Bovensiepen with his engagement in the Touring Car scene.
-Renowned and famous racing drivers like Derek Bell, Harald Ertl, James Hunt, Jacky Ickx, Niki Lauda, brian Muir, Hans Stuck and Dieter Quester successfully piloted ALPINA racing cars throughout many seasons. inning the Europea in 1977 ALPINA ended its engagement in order to concentrate resources on the development of its road cars.
+Renowned and famous racing drivers like Derek Bell, Harald Ertl, James Hunt, Jacky Ickx, Niki Lauda, Brian Muir, Hans Stuck and Dieter Quester successfully piloted ALPINA racing cars throughout many seasons.
+Winning the European Championship in 1977 ALPINA ended its engagement in order to concentrate resources on the development of its road cars.
 However, this abstinence was short lived, only ten years later ALPINA re-appeared on the scene to the joy of drivers and fans alike in order to compete in the German Touring Car Masters (DTM).
 Ellen Lohr, Andy Bovensiepen – son of company founder Burkard Bovensiepen -, Fabièn Giroix, Peter Oberndorfer and Christian Danner achieved a number of successes in the BMW ALPINA M3 Group A race car.
 In 1988 ALPINA again pulled out of motor racing to concentrate production capacities on its current line-up of road cars.

 2009 - Return to Racing